HummaWhite/hummawhite.github.io/projects/index.md

 ---
 ## Zillum Renderer
 [Zillum](https://github.com/HummaWhite/Zillum) is my ray tracer, under development since I seriously began to study realistic image synthesis in Sep 2020.
 Now it has two versions, one running on CPU, another on GPU by OpenGL compute shader, which is also named [ZillumGL](https://github.com/HummaWhite/ZillumGL).
-I've made videos about the GPU version, you can view them through the links: [Low-discrepancy sampler test](https://youtu.be/pjfcD8fYfQg), [Rendering the Gallery scene](https://youtu.be/TGbwSyqxKvY)
+I've made videos about the GPU version, you can view them through the links: [Low-discrepancy sampler test](https://youtu.be/pjfcD8fYfQg), [Rendering the Gallery scene](https://youtu.be/TGbwSyqxKvY), [Rendering the Utah Teapot](https://youtu.be/HNXanaqzhgQ)

 Typically when I want to verify new light transport methods I learn, I'll first code them in the CPU version, then I would consider how to implement those on GPU and optimize.